 I would definitely stay here again.
 There were two 7/11s within walking distance and we were able to save money by buying breakfast cereals, juice, and milk and eating in the room.
 We also ordered in pizza one night.
 So what we may have paid extra for accommodation, we made up for it in the cost of food.
 Check current rates!

 Last, but not least, tickets to the semi-final of the Australian Open aren’t easy to get, so I’d like to thank our Aussie friend, Louise, for sitting on hold for 90 minutes THE DAY THEY WERE RELEASED to secure us some amazing seats.
 Thank you, thank you, thank you!
-You Aussies sure do always show us the most hospitality.
+You Aussies sure are hospitable.

 Have you been to Melbourne?
 The Yarra Valley?
 Maybe you’ve tried Vegemite chocolates?